foxh79/foxh79/README.md

 👀 I'm interested in exploring the intersection of technology, creativity and future trends in Artificial Intelligence.

-🌱 I'm currently learning web development(JAVASCRIPT, HTML, CSS, REACT, DJANGO, LARAVEL) and machine learning(PYTHON), in my third year, Bsc.
+🌱 I'm currently learning web development(JAVASCRIPT, HTML, CSS, REACT, DJANGO, LARAVEL) and machine learning(PYTHON), in my fourth year, Bsc.
 Computer Science, Maseno university.

 💞️ I'm looking to collaborate on open-source projects that make a positive impact on society.